 Math Resource Teacher

-Christina Lancaster joins MDA from Aveson School of Leaders, where she taught math, literacy, and Projects-Based Learning to 3rd-5th grade students.
+Christina Lancaster is the MDA Math Specialist.
 She earned a BA in Liberal Arts from Sarah Lawrence College, MFA in Creative Writing from The New School, and multiple-subject teaching credential from CSU Los Angeles.
-Christina is an advocate for Personalized Mastery Learning which centers on collaboration between teacher and learner in order to ensure students are active participants in their education.
+She loves helping students learn math in creative ways.
 Beyond teaching, Christina is a poet and maker specializing in the fiber arts.

 Ms. Sam Alfonso